msokolov/lux/doc/FAQ.md

 achieve with even a medium-sized data set), the query may well fail to complete.

-With Saxon-HE we are able to arrange for expressions like this to be evaluated lazily by supplying a custom Configuration object, which supplies Lux's Optimizer and function library.
-However Saxon-PE/EE have their own Configuration, which cannot be replaced without losing PE/EE licensed functionality, and any optimizations they may provide are not applicable to to Lux search result sequences.
+The reason is that with Saxon-HE we are able to arrange for such expressions to be evaluated lazily by supplying a custom Configuration object, which in turn supplies Lux's optimizer and function library.

-## What is the Lux security model? ##
+However Saxon-PE/EE have their own Configurations, which cannot be replaced without losing PE/EE licensed functionality.

-Currently there is no security model for Lux.
+#### What is the Lux security model? ####

-Our philosophy about security is that, because it just gets in your way, it should not be the first area of concern.
-We should make sure everything is working well and serving a need before we go about figuring out how to make it inaccessible.
-Later on when we have valuables, we can throw up barriers around them.
+Currently there is no security model for Lux; applications using Lux may implement their own security restrictions.
+Users should be aware that exposing the Lux app server directly to users poses a security risk since the app server exposes internal APIs as web services, which allow, for example, deleting all documents in the index.

-The next obvious step to take to secure Lux is to enable authz in the app server, and to provide a way to restrict access to the /solr urls that it exposes, which enable unfettered access to all database content.
-The next area of concern for security is document-level security: document ownership and rights, and possibly even functional rights (and the users and roles that would underpin all this).
+This should not pose a great problem for prototyping and internal administrative use.
+However in order to deploy a public-facing web application using Lux, it is strongly advised to host the service behind a proxy that allows access only to the app server urls (/lux in the supplied configuration) and shields all of the other Solr service points.